-Jacqueline Pascarl is an experienced CEO in the NGO/NFP sector who consults widely in the sphere of media relations and digital communications.
-She has worked in radio, television, marketing and as a documentary filmmaker.
-Her productions include the award-winning documentary Empty Arms: Broken Hearts.
+Jacqueline Pascarl is an experienced CEO in the NGO/NFP sector consulting widely in the sphere of government and media relations, advocacy & leadership.
+She has worked in radio, television, and documentaries- her productions include the international award-winning documentary 'Empty Arms - Broken Hearts'.

 A single spark of an idea and a tenacious woman is all it takes to change the world and make a difference.
 Jacqueline Pascal turned the personal tragedy of her children's abduction into the catalyst to become a human rights advocate and humanitarian aid worker, and over the past 20 years has raised $38 million dollars in humanitarian aid and relief, along the way establishing a child literacy project in Kenya and assisting Nelson Mandela to do the same in South Africa.
 She has worked in war zones around the globe caring for the vulnerable and is an award winning documentary producer and author.
 Appointed as an ambassador to His Holiness The Dalai Lama, Jacqueline is the recipient of the Humanitarian Overseas Service Medal and has been nominated for Australian of the Year three times.
 She reactivated Operation Angel in 2009 in response to the devastating Black Saturday Bushfires, driving truck convoys across the state to deliver relief and assistance, and in 2011 responded to the Queensland Floods and Cyclone with 96 semi-trailers converging on devastated areas packed with donated humanitarian supplies valued at $9 million.
 A mother of four, she has three rules to live by: always live in hope, never give up, and don't take no for an answer.

 It Only Takes One Person